Looking for Merci

 “Yes, I read everything on the plane.
 We are in a good place to have your organization audit ready in time.”

-Robin tapped the desk.
+Robin tapped the desk in excitement.
 “Great.
 Conference room in 10.
 It’s just down this hallway.”

 Hours later, they were up to their eyeballs in files but took a breather for a very late lunch.
-It was the first of many long days, but it had been smooth so far.
+It was the first of many long days, but it was smooth so far.

-“So Whitney, I like getting to know people I work with.
+“So, Whitney, I like getting to know people I work with.
 I’ve found it makes the environment better.
-I keep good people around,” Robin didn’t break eye contact with me but gestured towards her Chief of Staff at the end of the table; her wedding ring sent a flicker of light over the table.
-I could see the Chief of Staff try to hide a bashful smile in my peripheral vision.
-My upbringing in a small church had benefits—my radar tuned to pick up on skinning and grinning.
-I could not wait to talk to Mama on Sunday.
+I keep good people around,” Robin didn’t break eye contact with Whitney but gestured towards her Chief of Staff at the end of the table; her wedding ring sent a flicker of light over the table.
+The Chief of Staff tried to hide a bashful smile.
+Whitney’s upbringing in a small church had benefits—her radar tuned to pick up on skinning and grinning.
+That type of slick and seemingly subtle behavior people did when they were up to something.
+She couldn’t wait to talk to Mama on Sunday about the mess.

 “Tell me something,” Robin continued.
 “Where are you from?”

-I paused; a hefty serving of chicken and Caesar salad dangled from my fork.
+A hefty serving of chicken and Caesar salad dangled from Whitney’s fork.
 “I live in Atlanta now, but I’m from a little town just outside of Macon, Georgia.”

-“Oh really?
-I’m familiar,” Robin leaned forward.
-“My wife grew up in that area for part of her childhood and adolescence.”
+“Oh really?”
+Robin leaned forward.
+“My wife grew up in that area for part of her childhood and adolescence.
+She told me a bit about it.”

-I nodded, surprised.
-People typically knew nothing outside of Atlanta and Savannah; the rest of Georgia was often a mystery.
+Whitney nodded, surprised.
+People typically knew nothing outside of Atlanta and Savannah; the rest of Georgia might as well be nothing but trees and peaches.

-“Maybe we went to school together,” I shrugged.
-“Church.
+“Maybe we went to school together,” Whitney shrugged.
+“Church or something.
 It was one of those ‘everybody knows everybody’ places.”

 Robin took a sip of her cold brew.
-“I’ll introduce you if you’re still here when she comes by later.
+“I’ll introduce you whenever you’re both here at the same time.
 I’m sure Merci would love to meet you.”

 Merci stood outside the door with her lipstick chewed halfway off.
 Her hand trembled, clenched in a fist, suspended in the air.